Andrea-Papaleo/SpiedieDocs/docs/docs/compilers.md

 ## <a name="compilers"></a> Compilers

-Spiedie offes a variety of node and hardware configurations in order to meet the many different needs of researchers.
+Spiedie offers a variety of node and hardware configurations in order to meet the many different needs of researchers.
 To best optimize your code, different compilers are available to load as modules.

 ### <a name="gcc"></a> GCC
 The open source gcc and g++ compiler made by the Free Software Foundation Inc. They were originally written to be the compilers for the GNU operating system.
 They are capable of generating code for a large number of target architectures and is widely available on Unix-like platforms.
 To load the gcc module type